craigsdennis/punderful-workflows/README.md

 Copy and Paste the returned value and replace it in [wrangler.toml](./wrangler.toml)

+### AI Gateway

+The Workers AI calls that I do in this app pass through an AI Gateway named `punderful`.
+This let's me log and monitor of all AI usage.

+Here is a link to your [AI Gateway](https://dash.cloudflare.com/?to=/:account/ai/ai-gateway/general) in dashboard.

+Or head over to [Dash](https://dash.cloudflare.com) > Your Account > AI > AI Gateway

+Click the ➕ sign to create a new Gateway and name it `punderful`.

 ### Optional: OpenAI

 Moderation is available using the free OpenAI the PublishWorkflow.
 You will need an OpenAI API Key to use it.